-What inspired you to bring a well-traveled and beloved local play to the big screen?
+What inspired you to bring a well-travelled and beloved local play to the big screen?

 The premise of a preacher who lost his sense of purpose and being vulnerable enough to admit that he is not sure where fits in within our modern society intrigued me immediately.

-Also making sure that within the combination of the context of the story and the intended target audience that the stakes are clear and understood.
+Also, make sure that within the combination of the context of the story and the intended target audience the stakes are clear and understood.

-For me the challenge during the writing was always to make sure that the characters are part of the day to day world of the church, for that reason most of the work went into writing interesting characters who speaks and acts authentically and they make believable decisions under pressure.
+For me, the challenge during the writing was always to make sure that the characters are part of the day-to-day world of the church, for that reason most of the work went into writing interesting characters who speak and act authentically and they make believable decisions under pressure.

-Although the film deals with a priest confronting his life and role as spiritual leader in a world where there is a decline in church attendance, it’s incredibly relevant as it deals with our lofty dreams and aspirations that not even those closest to us can fully comprehend?
+Although the film deals with a priest confronting his life and role as a spiritual leader in a world where there is a decline in church attendance, it’s incredibly relevant as it deals with our lofty dreams and aspirations that not even those closest to us can fully comprehend.

-To me Dominee Tienie is a middle aged male who needs to regain his confidence within a world that changed almost unrecognisable from the world in which he was raised in.
+To me, Dominee Tienie is a middle-aged male who needs to regain his confidence within a world that changed almost unrecognisable from the world in which he was raised.
 I don’t think he is the only one.

 How personal was this film to you?